fluidware/fluidsurveys-docs/chapters/Editor/editorfeatures.rst

 .. tip::

-	If your survey is going to be long, you’ll benefit greatly from specifying page-labels for each of your pages.
+	If your survey is going to be long, you'll benefit greatly from specifying page-labels for each of your pages.
 Just go to the “Page” tab and specify a label for that page.
-For more info, see "Page Labels" in the manul.
+For more info, see "Page Labels" in the manual.

 Visual Editor
 ^^^^^^^^^^^^^

 The Rich Text Editor allows for you to easily insert images, add styling to text, YouTube videos, links, paste from Microsoft Word, etc. The Visual Editor can be used when editing the survey/question title or survey/question description.

+The Rich Text Editor is only available to the Survey Title and Survey Description, and not each individual text area for Choices or Variables

 To access the Visual Editor, click on a text area in the floating box on the left hand side, and click [Open Visual Editor].